adampiskorski/pyconza-regbot/README.md

 * GOOGLE_CLIENT_X509_CERT_URL: `client_x509_cert_url`

 * GOOGLE_SHEET_ID: The ID of the spread sheet to use for state management.
-* GOOGLE_SHEET_WORKSHEET_NAME: The human readable name of the specific sheet to use
+* GOOGLE_SHEET_WORKSHEET_NAME: The human readable name of the specific sheet to use.

+For use with the PyConZA site and wafer:

+* WAFER_USERNAME: The username to sign on with.
+* WAFER_PASSWORD: The password to sing on with.
+* WAFER_BASE_URL: The base URL of the Wafer site.
+* WAFER_TICKETS_ENDPOINT: The endpoint URL of the tickets API.
+* WAFER_TALKS_ENDPOINT: The endpoint URL of the talks API.
+* WAFER_CACHE_EXPIRE_MINUTES: How often to call the Wafer tickets and talks endpoints for an updated speakers list.

 ## Run